alyssaong1/MsftTranslationAPI/README.md

 `'http://api.microsofttranslator.com/v2/Http.svc/Translate'+'?text=' + urlencodedtext + '&from=' + FROMLOCALE +'&to=' + TOLOCALE`

 The list of locales (i.e. languages codes) is here: https://msdn.microsoft.com/en-us/library/hh456380.aspx.
-You need to url encode the text you want to translate, and remember to put "Bearer " before the token string in the Authorization header of the GET request.
+You need to url encode the text you want to translate, and remember to put "Bearer " before the token string you just obtained in the Authorization header of the GET request.
 I think the response comes back in XML.